1991yuyang/ctpn/readme.md

 bottom right point: (x3,y3)
 bottom left point: (x4,y4)
 ```
-it should be noted that the bounding box of a text line is not a standard rectangle, but a polygon with four sides, in the same format as label file of ICDAR_2015
+it should be noted that the bounding box of a text line is not a standard rectangle, but a polygon with four sides, in the same format as label file of ICDAR_2015 dataset
 # 2 Train:
 ## 2.1 set parameters of training in train.py file
     CUDA_VISIBLE_DEVICES: the gpu used in training, like "0,1"